-The Directorate-General for Economic and Financial Affairs (DG ECFIN) reports to the Vice-President for Economic and Monetary Affairs and the Euro, Jyrki Katainen.
+The Directorate-General for Economic and Financial Affairs (DG ECFIN) reports to the Commissioner for Economic and Financial Affairs, Taxation and Customs, Pierre Moscovici.
 It strives to improve the economic wellbeing of the citizens of the EU - through policies designed to promote sustainable economic growth, a high level of employment, stable public finances and financial stability.

 Our current priority is to ensure the European economy emerges quickly and strongly from the economic and financial crisis.